Ritalin4Kidz/Custom-Console/SYDERugbyLeagueReadme.md

 - AI Coaching (Non-Coached Teams Will Properly Swap Around Starting Line-Up In The Season)

+## GOALS FOR NRL PREMIUM PLUS SEASON 2
+- Update interchanges to better reflect remaining stamina and performance
+- More stats in the export, make it an experimental setting
+- Ability to adjust stats in player view, including previously hidden stats
+- less incorrect play the balls
+- various little bug fixes
+- prioritize a forward taking the hitup when first 2 tackles

 ## ADDED IN 1.1.00
 - World Cup Tournament
 - More Management Features (Position Swapping)